 Schmidt & Schmidt offers the legalization of documents from Taiwan.

-Partially recognized Republic of China (Taiwan) is officially recognized by only 18 United Nations member states.
+The partially recognized Republic of China (Taiwan) is officially recognized by only 12 United Nations member states.
 However, Taiwan maintains relations with most countries globally through its representative offices that have the status of non-governmental organizations.

 The following documents can be legalized: